About flowing beards, wisdom and medical men

 Blood banking: Life in a bag

 Index Home Blood is life.
 Human beings know it well.
 Over the centuries we have bled many of our own to death.
-In Mythology and history, blood represents valour, kinship, revenge and vitality.
+In Mythology and history, blood represents valor, kinship, revenge and vitality.
 For example, in Indian mythology, goddess Kali sucks entire blood of a demon, to prevent its regeneration.
 There is also a reference to… Continue reading Blood banking: Life in a bag

 Persecution, Politics and Science in China